HanahEdwin/HanahEdwin/README.md

 more accessible for others.

 ### 🔭 Current Projects
-- Research Club --> currently developed; provide research resources (teachers, professors, laboratories) and skills to students who aspire to be researchers or problem solvers (like engineers)!
 - Tech Challenge | The Tech Interactive --> currently participating in engineering competition where we solve an engineering problem within specific criteria (ex.
 2025 Tech Challenge - create a device powered by gravity)